Blog Logo

 ###Introduction

-In this post, we will be talking about how to provide High Availability using Redis
+In this post, we will be talking about how to provide High Availability using Redis and helper tools; Sentinel and Monit.

 • First of all, let’s talk about what Sentinel and Monit are and what they do.